-Technology is giving now another way for teens to get and learn new topics related to education.
+Technology is giving now a way for teens to get and learn new topics related to education.
 They learn from different articles, write-ups, videos shared on different social media platforms by educational institutes, organizations, and other educational bodies.

 2. Social exposure and communication skills

 Best way to stay in touch with a friend and family.
-Everyone is now stuck in our comfort zone inside our home, it’s the only way to stay connected with friends.
+Everyone is stuck in their comfort zone inside our home, it’s the only way to stay connected with friends.
 Apart from this kid who is introvert and not able to express themselves while speaking, share their thoughts via positive conversation.

 3. Global awareness